We're all in a hurry to see the gorgeous results of that paint job. So, it's natural to want to push subsequent paint coats earlier and earlier.

-There are three distinct time frames to be aware of when it comes to interior painting with water-based (known as latex) or oil-based (known as alkyd or solvent-based) paint:
+There are three distinct time frames to be aware of when interior painting with water-based acrylic-latex paint or oil-based paint (also known as alkyd or solvent-based paint).

-- Dry time: the period of time that it takes for wet paint to become tack-free and dry to a light touch of your fingers
+Paint dry time is the period of time that it takes for wet paint to become tack-free and dry to light contact.
+Sometimes, paint manufacturers refer to this as "dry to the touch."

-- Recoat time: the period of time that it takes for the paint to be thoroughly ready so you can apply another layer of paint
+Paint recoat time is the period of time that it takes for the paint to be thoroughly ready so you can apply another layer of paint.
+This can be as little as 30 minutes for flat latex paint to nearly 3 hours for a glossy paint.

-- Cure time: how long it takes for the paint to fully harden so it becomes washable and more touchable, which can sometimes take weeks, depending on the season and your climate
+Paint cure time is the time it takes for the paint to fully harden so it becomes washable and more touchable.
+This can sometimes take weeks, depending on the season and your climate

 You don't have to be concerned about a paint's cure time when it comes to recoating.
 Stay within the following margins of dry and recoat times for both water-based and oil-based paints for a smooth, flawless finish on your interior walls, trim, and cabinetry.